Stuttering treatment

 I have one practical suggestion for you.

-Before going speaking like in the Speaking Club I would suggest just record yourself, just say something looking at the camera.
-And find a place where you can upload it so that it becomes a form of interaction with someone who might watch your video.
-You can go to Free From Stutter Facebook group and post it there.
+Before going to speak, like in our Speaking Club, I would suggest just recording yourself—just say something while looking at the camera.
+Then, find a place to upload it so it becomes a form of interaction with someone who might watch your video.
+You can post it in the Free From Stutter Facebook group.

-For that, you don't need a fancy camera, you don't need to look right, you don't need to speak much, you can just say "Hello everyone!
-Just hey there, have a good one!"
-It can be just a couple phrases, just one phrase it can be.
+For that, you don’t need a fancy camera, you don’t need to look perfect, and you don’t need to say much.
+You can just say, 'Hello everyone!' or 'Hey there, have a good one!'
+It can be just a couple of phrases—or even just one.

 But this is a real performance.
 It's not quite real life.
-You don't feel the pressure of the real life because if you don't like the video you can shoot it again, but still when you think about uploading it, if you think that you address it to someone, you start to interact, you start to present yourself, you start to perform.
+You don't feel the pressure of real life because if you don't like the video, you can shoot it again.
+But when you think about uploading it, and you realize you're speaking to someone, you start to interact, present yourself, and perform.

 The cool thing about shooting a video is that once you start doing it you start thinking about all the layers of the speaking pattern: how you need to relax, how you need to put power to your speaking, how you want to be more expressive, more engaging with your speaking, what kind of message you want to pass there, what kind of emotions, what kind of positive emotions you want to share.
 And where do I get those positive emotions?